VHA Accounting Solutions

 The following rates remain unchanged:

-• Interest and royalty withholding tax rates at 15 per cent.
+• Interest and royalty withholding tax rates at 15%;

-• Corporate income tax rate at 27 per cent.
+• Corporate income tax rate at 27% remains the same; and

-• The fuel levy and road accident levy.
+• The fuel levy and road accident fund.

 The main rate changes include:

-• Increase in excise duties on tobacco products.
+• Increase of 6.75% in excise duties on alcoholic beverages;

 Taxable Income (R)